glocalcoop/anp-network-main-v2/readme.txt

 == Changelog ==

 = 2.0.27 - July 11, 2016 =
-* [Feature #1457] - Added video template partial and added styling.
+* [Feature #1457] - Added post listing video template partial and added styling.
+Note: If a featured image is supplied, it will be displayed.
+Otherwise, the post content will be displayed.
+Any content besides the video (e.g. caption, story, etc.) should be added under the video, either after the `<!--more-->` tag or within a `<figcaption>` tag.
 * [Feature #1468] - Added default screenshot.

 = 2.0.26 - July, 9 2016 =